Approved 5/2/97

 Section 1.
 The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the Assembly in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the Assembly shall adopt.

 Section 2.
 The President-elect shall serve as parliamentarian.
-The parliamentarian shall be prepared to advise the Delegates and the Assembly on points of order in accordance with the current edition of Robert's Rules of Order Newly Revised in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the Delegates or the Assembly shall adopt.
+The parliamentarian shall be prepared to advise the Assembly on points of order in accordance with the current edition of Robert's Rules of Order Newly Revised in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the Assembly shall adopt.

 Amendment of Bylaws